West Coast Trail: Frequently asked questions

 2. Should I make a reservation?

 All spaces on the West Coast Trail are reservable.
 Unused reservable spaces will be available to standby hikers.
-Hikers can register on the standby list when they arrive at either the Pachena Bay or Gordon River trailhead.
+Hikers can register on the standby list when they arrive at the trailheads.
 Registering on the standby list does not guarantee a same day or next day start.
-Wait times have on occasion reached two days.
+Wait times have on occasion reached two or more days.

 4. Are tsunamis a likely occurrence?